 Pro-lifers in the state are hopeful that the increase of funding will allow pregnancy centers to offer more aid to mothers with free ultrasounds, baby items, and parenting classes.

 Senate Democrats tried to eliminate the pregnancy center funding with an amendment filed by Sen. Sandra Williams.
 “The funds in this program do not go to evidence-based initiatives proven to reduce infant and maternal mortality,” Williams said.
 “Rather, they go to organizations with anti-choice agendas who often offer inaccurate medical information.”
 Ultimately, Williams’ amendment failed.

-When they don’t refer women for abortions, crisis pregnancy centers are often targeted by abortion providers as being “fake clinics.”
+Because they don’t refer women for abortions, pregnancy centers are often targeted by abortion providers as being “fake clinics.”
 In reality, these centers provide a much-needed service to pregnant women and new mothers who need resources and support in caring for their child.

 The Senate bill now needs to be reconciled with the House version and signed by Gov. Mike DeWine.